Tsitchom/Rocket_Elevators_Foundation/README.md

 -A lot more tests than the required number were built

+-Simplecov was integrated to the TDD to check the app's testing level.
+It's available in the command line after a text and in a generated file in the /coverage/index.html file

 **The files where the TDD was accomplished :**
 --/lib/elevator_media/Streamer.rb
 -- /spec/lib/elevator_media/streamer_spec.rb